 We don’t have to use the formula y = kx all the time.
 But we can use it to come up with a similar set-up depending on what the problem is asking.

 The problem tells us that the circumference of a circle varies directly with its diameter, we can write the following equation of direct proportionality instead.

 The diameter is not provided but the radius is.
 Since the radius is given as 5 inches, that means, we can find the diameter because it is equal to twice the length of the radius.
 This gives us 10 inches for the diameter.

 The equation of direct proportionality that relates circumference and diameter is shown below.
 Notice, k is replaced by the numerical value 3.14.

-*Part b) What is the diameter when radius is 7 inches?
+*Part b) What is the diameter of the circle if the radius is 7 inches?

-Since the equation requires diameter and not radius, we need to convert first the value of radius to diameter.
-Remember that diameter is twice of radius, thus 7 inches of radius is equal to 14 inches in diameter.
+Since the equation requires diameter and not the radius, we need to convert first the value of radius to diameter.
+Remember that diameter is twice the measure of a radius, thus 7 inches of radius is equal to 14 inches in diameter.

 Now, we substitute d = 14 into the formula to get the answer for circumference.